stickerum/stickerum.ru/README.md

 Use Node.js and NPM to build scripts and styles.

-### Images from Instagram
+### Get images from Instagram

-Get the latest pack of images from your Instagram profile.
-You need to get an Instagram access token.
+To get the latest pack of images from your Instagram profile you need an Instagram access token.

 1. Create a new Instagram app on the page: https://www.instagram.com/developer/clients/register/